Neuraldominator/ci-vs-relationship/README.md

   3. calculate or estimate theoretical VS and CI via kappa,
   4. generate similar plots as in Fig. 2, Fig. 3A of Kessler et al.

-### The main files and directories of the repo are
+### The main files and directories of this repository are ...
   + `CIbin.m` -- function to calculate the theoretical SAC decay with binning (cf. Equation 7 in Kessler et al.).
   + `PhaseLock.m` -- function to generate Poissonian spike trains with a von Mises spiking distribution.
   + `calcSAC.m` -- function to calculate the shuffled autocorrelogram (SAC) and correlation index (CI) for spike trains.